dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 ![Creating Blog Controller with Symfony](https://cdn.auth0.com/blog/symfony-part-2/creating-blog-controller.png)

-If you follow the instructions as shown by the image above, you'll find that you have a new Controller class in `./src/AppBundle/Controllers/` called `BlogController`.
+If you follow the instructions as shown in the image above, you'll find that you have a new Controller class in `./src/AppBundle/Controllers/` called `BlogController`.
 You'll also have three new templates in `./src/AppBundle/Resources/views/Blog/`.

 __NOTE__: If you cannot see the image, the full controller can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-2/src/AppBundle/Controller/BlogController.php)